Ksoucha/Enigmalchemy_Fork/README.md

     - Bug fix: the interactable books in the game were not always showing correctly when pressing **E** (to interact)

 ### Files
-* **Enigmalchemy changes.pdf:** Documentation about the data structure, algorithm and other changes that I contributed to this project.
-Includes the code snippets and descriptions.f
+* **Enigmalchemy changes.pdf:** Documentation about the data structures, algorithms and other code changes that I made to this project.
+Includes the code snippets and descriptions.